herbiecide/herbs/README.md

 # herbs

-# A simple python scripts to automate some things in photoshop
+# Simple python scripts to automate some things in photoshop

 # Resize and export images in photoshop as jpegs for web upload (e.g. facebook/instagram).